TheLillo/generate-image-hc4-armbian/README.md

 ## What does this project do?

-All the project is about to get Armbian (Tested on version Jammy-edge) on Odroid HC4 without erase petitboot partition on your board.
+All the project is about to get Armbian (Tested on version Jammy-current) on Odroid HC4 without erase petitboot partition on your board.

 Otherwise you shall wipe your SPI boot partition and erase the default bootloader of the board.